zafarkhaja/jsemver/README.md

 Below are some common use cases for the Java SemVer library.

 ### Creating Versions ###
-Java SemVer library is composed of one small package which contains a few classes.
-All the classes but one are package-private and are not accessible outside the package.
-The only public class is `Version` which acts as a _facade_ for the client code.
-By design, the `Version` class is made immutable by making its constructor package-private, so that it can not be subclassed or directly instantiated.
-Instead of public constructor, the `Version` class provides a _static factory method_, `Version.valueOf(String value)`.
+The main class of the Java SemVer library is `Version` which implements the Facade design pattern.
+By design, the `Version` class is made immutable by making its constructors package-private, so that it can not be subclassed or directly instantiated.
+Instead of public constructors, the `Version` class provides few _static factory methods_.

+One of the methods is the `Version.valueOf` method.

 ```java
 import com.github.zafarkhaja.semver.Version;